Chapter 12.28

 A. The cemetery board shall hold meetings at such times as it shall by resolution or otherwise appoint.

-D. The board may adopt such rules to govern its deliberations and the manner of transacting its business as it shall be determined upon; and may amend, change or repeal the same in such manner as it may determine.
+D. The board may adopt such rules to govern its deliberations and the manner of transacting its business as it shall be determined upon, and may amend, change or repeal the same in such manner as it may determine.

-E. All meetings shall be open to the public.
+E. As directed by Montana law, all meetings shall be open to the public.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §16(20), 1978)

 12.28.350 Management of cemetery grounds--Records--Appointments.

-A. The board of trustees of the cemetery, subject to the control of the town council, shall have the full charge, control, custody, management, and supervision of the cemetery grounds and places of burial that are now or may hereafter be in any manner owned, held or controlled by the town.
+A. The board of trustees of the cemetery, subject to the approval of the town council, shall have the full charge, control, custody, management, and supervision of the cemetery grounds and places of burial that are now or may hereafter be in any manner owned, held or controlled by the town.
 Also, of all property, real, personal, and mixed which is now or may hereafter in any manner be used, occupied or possessed in connection with any such cemetery grounds or places of burial.
 Also, of all books, plats, records, and other papers to any such property in any manner belonging, appertaining or used in connection therewith.

 B. The board shall have power to make, subject to the approval of town council, such rules and regulations for the care, management, preservation and improvements of such cemetery grounds, places of burial and property as they may deem necessary and proper, and to enforce the same.

-12.28.360 Audits of claims.
+12.28.360 Review of claims.

 12.28.370 Records open to public.